AIED2025-LLA-Tutorial/AIED2025-LLA-Tutorial.github.io/README.md

-# ACL 2025 Tutorial: NLP and Generative AI for Language Learning and Assessment
+# AIED 2025 Tutorial: NLP and Generative AI for Language Learning and Assessment

 The code is adapted from the [Nerfies website](https://nerfies.github.io).